WeblateOrg/weblate/docs/management.rst

 .. django-admin:: import_project

-Imports subprojects into project based on filemask.
+Batch imports subprojects into project based on filemask.

-The `<project>` defines into which project subprojects should be imported (needs to exists).
+`<project>` names an existing project, into which the subprojects should be imported.

-The `<gitrepo>` defines URL of Git repository to use, `<branch>` which branch to use.
+The `<gitrepo>` defines URL of Git repository to use, and `<branch>` the git branch.
-An existing git repository can be used, with a `weblate://<project>/<subproject>` URL.

-List of subprojects to create are automatically obtained from `<filemask>`
-- it has to contains one double wildcard (`**`), which is replacement for subproject.
+To import additional translation subprojects, from an existing weblate subproject, use a `weblate://<project>/<subproject>` URL for the `<gitrepo>`.

+The repository is searched for directories matching a double wildcard (`**`) in the `<filemask>`.
+Each of these is then added as a subproject, named after the matched directory.
+Existing subprojects will be skipped.

 To customise the subproject's name, use the `--name-template` option.
 Its parameter is a python formatting string, which will expect the match from `<filemask>`.

-Existing subprojects will be skipped.

 For example: